TheDucky-2/DataLabX/README.md

 **Email:** [datalab.project@protonmail.com](mailto:datalab.project@protonmail.com)

 ⚠️ Note: This is an early pre-release.

-Responses may take 72 hours, but feedback is always appreciated!
+However, we aim to respond within 72 hours.